Andrew-S-Rosen/QMOF/tools/cleaning_scripts/README.md

 `cifs_to_xyz.py`: This script converts a folder of CIFs to an ASE-formatted appended XYZ file and refcodes `.csv` file.

 `xyz_to_cifs.py`: This script converts an ASE-formatted appended XYZ file to a folder of CIFs.

+`add_charges_to_cif.py`: This script will add partial charges to CIFs from data on the QMOF Database.